tianweiy/CenterPoint/docs/INSTALL.md

 - [spconv](https://github.com/traveller59/spconv/commit/73427720a539caf9a44ec58abe3af7aa9ddb8e39)

 #### Notes
-- spconv should be the specific version from links above
+- Please use spconv 1.x (exact version can be different from the link above).
+The 2.x version still has some bugs.
-- The spconv version after this commit will consume much more memory.
+- Recent pytorch/spconv/cuda version will be faster and consumes less memory.
-- A rule of thumb is that your pytorch cuda version must match the cuda version of your systsem for other cuda extensions to work properly.

 we have tested the following versions of OS and softwares:

 - OS: Ubuntu 16.04/18.04
-- Python: 3.6.5
+- Python: 3.6.5/3.7.10
-- PyTorch: 1.1
+- PyTorch: 1.1/1.9
+- spconv: 1.0/1.2.1
-- CUDA: 10.0
+- CUDA: 10.0/11.1
-- CUDNN: 7.5.0

 ### Basic Installation